Equivariant Graph Hierarchy-Based Neural Networks: Experiments

 \subsection{Simulation Dataset: M-complex System}

-\textbf{Data generation.} We extend the N-body simulation system from \citet{kipf2018neural} and generate the M-complex simulation dataset.
+\textbf{Data generation.} We extend the $N$-body simulation system from \cite{kipf2018neural} and generate the M-complex simulation dataset, in order to introduce hierarchical structures in the data.
 Specifically, we initialize a system with $N$ charged particles $\{\vx_i, \vv_i, c_i\}_{i=1}^N$ distributed on $M$ disjoint complex objects $\{\gS_j\}_{j=1}^{M}$, where $\vx_i,\vv_i, c_i$ are separately the position, velocity, and charge for each particle.
-Within each complex $\gS_j$, the particles are connected by rigid sticks, yielding sicks, triangles, etc. The dynamics of all $M$ complexes are driven by the electromagnetic force between every pair of particles.
+Within each complex $\gS_j$, the particles are connected by rigid sticks, yielding geometric objects like sicks, triangles, tetrahedrons, etc. The dynamics of all $M$ complexes are driven by the electromagnetic force between every pair of particles.
 The task here is to predict the final positions $\{\vx_i^T\}_i^N$ of all particles when $T=1500$ given their initial positions and velocities.
 Without knowing which complex each particle belongs to, we will also test if our EGHN can group the particles correctly just based on the distribution of the trajectories.
-We construct $J$ different systems with varying combinations of different kinds of complexes to better justify the generation ability of the compared methods.
-Therefore, a dataset consists $J$ systems with $M$ complexes, $N/M$ average size of complex is abbreviated as $(M,N/M,J)$.
+We independently sample $J$ different systems, each of which has $M$ complexes with the number of particles sampled from a uniform distribution with mean $N/M$.
+A dataset consists $J$ systems with $M$ complexes, $N/M$ average size of complex is abbreviated as $(M,N/M,J)$.
 We adopt Mean Squared Error (MSE) as the evaluation metric for the experiments.

-\textbf{Implementation details.} We assign the node feature as the norm of the velocity $\|\vv_i \|_2$, and the edge attribute as $c_ic_j$ for the edge connecting node $i$ and $j$, following the setting in~\citet{satorras2021en}.
-We also concatenate an indicator, which is set as 1 if a stick presents and 0 otherwise, to the edge feature, similar to~\citet{huang2022constrained}.
+\textbf{Implementation details.} We assign the node feature as the norm of the velocity $\|\vv_i \|_2$, and the edge attribute as $c_ic_j$ for the edge connecting node $i$ and $j$, following the setting in~\cite{satorras2021en}.
+We also concatenate an indicator, which is set as 1 if a stick presents and 0 otherwise, to the edge feature, similar to~\cite{huang2022equivariant}.
 We use a fully connected graph (without self-loops) as $\mA_{\text{global}}$, since the interaction force spans across each pair of particles in the system.
 The adjacency matrix $\mA$ reflects the connectivity of the particles formed by the complexes.
 We set the number of clusters the same as the number of complexes in the dataset.
-The detailed hyper-parameter settings are deferred to Appendix.
+The comparison models include: Linear Prediction (Linear)~ \cite{satorras2021en}, SE(3)-Transformer~(SE(3)-Tr.)~\cite{fuchs2020se}, Radial-Field (RF)~\cite{kohler2019equivariant}, MPNN~\cite{gilmer2017neural} and EGNN~\cite{satorras2021en}.
+For all these models, we employ the codes and architectures implemented by~\cite{satorras2021en}.
+Detailed hyper-parameter settings are in Appendix.